 Root Store Operators: Why Use the CCADB?

 While maintaining an up-to-date root store containing only credible CAs is important and necessary for many organizations to help keep their end users safe, it is usually not done for profit and is not a strategic area for core business.
-Much of the data that Root Store Operators maintain for their programs is common and public data.
+Much of the data that Root Store Operators (Members) maintain for their programs is common and public data.
 Participating in the Common CA Database (CCADB) will pave the way for better, more efficient and more cost-effective management of your root store, making the internet safer for everyone.

 The CCADB has the following capabilities:

 - Automates notification to CA Owners when updated audit statements are due;

 - Enables multiple people to share in the maintenance of the CA Owner and CA certificate data (CP/CPS links, audit links/dates/auditor qualifications, Points of Contact, etc.);

 - Automates sending of communications to CA Owners and receiving and analyzing their responses;